Coherent Elastic Neutrino-Nucleus Scattering at the Japan Proton Accelerator Research Complex: Acknowledgments

 \section{Acknowledgments}

 This work is funded by a Basque Government grant IT1628-22, MICIU/AEI/10.13039/501100011033 grants PID2022-136224NB-C21, PID2021-123703NB-C21, PID2022-136510NBC33, PID2024-156016NB-I00, and CEX2024-001451-M, and by USA-NSF grants PHY-2210533 and PHY-2209579.
 It has also received support from the Horizon Europe research and innovation programme under the Marie Sklodowska-Curie Staff Exchange grant agreement No 101086085 – ASYMMETRY.
 This project has also been supported by the European Research Council (ERC) under Grant Agreements No. 101039048-GanESS and ERC Advanced Grant 101055120 (ESSCEvNS).
 This project is also supported by the National Natural Science Foundation of China (12425506, 12375101, 12090060, and 12090064) and the SJTU Double First Class start-up fund (WF220442604).
+Part of this work used the Solaris cluster, acquired through the Basque Government IT1628-22 grant.